mvallim/kubernetes-under-the-hood/README.md

   <img src="documentation/images/under-the-hood.jpg">
 </p>

-It even includes a SlideShare explaining the reasoning behind it [Kubernetes under the hood journey](https://pt.slideshare.net/MarcosVallim1/kubernetes-under-the-hood-journey/MarcosVallim1/kubernetes-under-the-hood-journey)

 ## Target Audience

 The target audience for this tutorial is someone planning to install a Kubernetes cluster and wants to understand how everything fits together.